-To ensure adequate patrol coverage and response time to calls for service, the city of Crestview is divided into four “patrol zones.”
-At least one Patrol Officer is assigned exclusively to each zone at all times.
+To ensure adequate patrol coverage and response time to calls for service, the city of Crestview is divided into four “zones.”
+Under normal staffing, at least one Patrol Officer is assigned exclusively to each zone at all times.
 The zone configurations are as follows:

 - “Zone 1” – all areas within the city limits west of Highway 85 from Old Bethel Rd. south to Highway 90.

 - “Zone 2” – all areas within the city limits east of Highway 85 from Airport Rd. south to Redstone Ave.

 - “Zone 3” – all areas within the city limits west of Highway 85 from Highway 90 south to Redstone Ave.